recardona/pong.js/README.md

 pong.js
 =======

-An implementation of Pong using JavaScript
+An implementation of Pong using JavaScript.